 Ask Questions about Shop Supply and Waste Disposal

 As I was sitting in the waiting area with about 10 other people.
 The service adviser came out and tried to up sell the same exact services to the other customers that were waiting for their cars.
 In one case a nice lady was there to have an alternator light diagnosed.

-When the service adviser came out to discuss the repair and give her an estimate he stated that the alternator did need to be replaced.
-As the lady looked over her estimate she noticed a separate charge for shop supplies and waste disposal.
+When the service adviser approached her to discuss the repair and provide an estimate he stated that the alternator did need replacing.
+As the lady looked over the estimate she noticed a separate charge for shop supplies and waste disposal.

-When she asked the service adviser about this charge he stated that things needed to be thrown away properly and that some chemicals may be needed to perform the repair properly on her Cadillac.
+When she asked the service adviser about this charge he stated that things needed to be thrown away properly and that some chemicals may be needed to perform the repairs on the Cadillac.

-I’m not sure if you’re familiar with what it takes to replace an alternator on a 2007 Cadillac DTS, but I can tell you that the chances that any chemicals are needed for the operation are slim to none.
-I can also tell you that there is nothing to throw away when this repair is performed.
+I’m not sure if you’re familiar with what it takes to replace an alternator on a 2007 Cadillac DTS, but I don’t think you need any chemicals to complete the operation.
+I also don’t think there is anything to throw away when this repair is performed.
 In fact the alternator is returned to the parts supplier to be reconditioned and then sold as a re-manufactured unit to another customer.
 Correction: The radiator has to come out to do these repairs.
 Therefore, coolant disposal is necessary.

-You have the right to question and negotiate these extra repair charges with the service adviser and or the dealership.
-If you are being charged for shop supply and waste disposal you have the right to know what they throwing away and what kind of supplies they are going to use.
-You can also ask for these charges to be removed from your estimate and go somewhere else if they do not comply.
+Nevertheless, you have the right to question and negotiate these extra repair charges with the service adviser and or the dealership.
+If you are being charged for shop supply and waste disposal you have the right to know what they’re throwing away and what kind of supplies they’re going to use.
+You can also ask for these charges to be removed from your estimate and go somewhere else if they don’t comply.